thetizzo/thetizzo.github.io/_drafts/how-i-built-this-site.md

 For the rest of the set up I followed this [post](https://www.benburwell.com/posts/configuring-cloudflare-universal-ssl/) and everything went swimmingly.
 Once everything was set up it took a couple hours for the SSL to be provisioned and the Page Rules to take affect.

-#### Have fun
+#### Have fun!

 Hopefully this was helpful.
 Good luck and have fun with your new, highly advanced GitHub page.